Yankees Spring Training

 VIP seating

 There are luxury suites aplenty - 12 to be exact - in the two-story structure behind home plate, which also holds the press box and team's executive offices.
-The Tampa Tribune Deck opened in 2008.
-Built directly behind the right field wall, it has tiered levels of countertop and picnic table seating for up to 500 people and features a full service bar.
+The Walgreens Deck opened in 2008.
+Built directly behind the right field wall, it has tiered levels of countertop and picnic table seating for up to 500 people and features a full service bar and a separate special concession stand.

 Game Day